Cyclic stratum of Frobenius manifolds, Borel-Laplace $(\boldsymbol\alpha,\boldsymbol\beta)$-multitransforms, and

 \subsection{Statement of the conjecture}

 Let $X$ be a Fano variety.
 In \cite{dubro0} Dubrovin conjectured that many properties of the $qDE$ of $X$, in particular its monodromy, Stokes and central connection matrices, are encoded in the geometry of exceptional collections in $\mathcal D^b(X)$.
-The following conjecture is a refinement of the original version in \cite{dubro0}. \begin{conj}[\cite{CDG1}] Let $X$ be a smooth Fano variety of Hodge-Tate type. \begin{enumerate} \item The quantum cohomology $QH^\bullet(X)$ has semisimple points if and only if there exists a full exceptional collection in $\mathcal D^b(X)$. \item If $QH^\bullet(X)$ is generically semisimple, for any oriented ray $\ell$ of slope $\phi\in[0,2\pi[$ there is a correspondence between $\ell$-chambers and helices with a marked foundation. \item Let $\Omega_\ell$ be an $\ell$-chamber and $\frak E_\ell=(E_1,\dots, E_n)$ the corresponding exceptional collection (the marked foundation).
+The following conjecture is a refinement of the original version in \cite{dubro0}. \begin{conj}[\cite{CDG1}] Let $X$ be a smooth Fano variety of Hodge-Tate type. \begin{enumerate} \item The quantum cohomology $QH^\bullet(X)$ has semisimple points if and only if there exists a full exceptional collection in $\mathcal D^b(X)$. \item If $QH^\bullet(X)$ is generically semisimple, for any oriented ray $\ell$ of slope $\phi\in[0,2\pi[$ there is a map from the set of $\ell$-chambers to the set of helices with a marked foundation. \item Let $\Omega_\ell$ be an $\ell$-chamber and $\frak E_\ell=(E_1,\dots, E_n)$ the corresponding exceptional collection (the marked foundation).
 Denote by $S$ and $C$ Stokes and central connection matrices computed in $\Om_\ell$ w.r.t. a basis $(T_\alpha)_{\alpha=1}^n$ of $H^\bullet(X,\C)$. \begin{enumerate} \item The matrix $S$ is the inverse of the Gram matrix of the $\chi$-pairing in $K_0(X)_{\mathbb C}$ wrt the exceptional basis $[\frak E_\ell]$, \beq (S^{-1})_{ij}=\chi(E_i,E_j); \eneq \item The matrix $C$ coincides with the matrix associated with the $\mathbb C$-linear morphism

 where $d:=\dim_{\mathbb C}X$, and $\overline d$ is the residue class $d\,({\rm mod\,}2)$.
 The matrix is computed wrt the exceptional basis $[\frak E_\ell]$ and the pre-fixed basis $(T_\alpha)_{\alpha=1}^n$. \end{enumerate} \end{enumerate} \end{conj}